kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I meet Christine BJ for lunch and tell her everything that's been going on.
 - I tell her I think the engineer who is hacking me is called David.
 - I'm upset when she laughs at me in a jeering manner when I tell her that the teachers threw dirty water on me from an upstairs window.
+- She's really quite blaze about it all and rather dismissive.
+This continues to be her stance as the terror progresses.
 - I realize there's really very few people I can trust, if anyone.

 ## Gypsy serenades through the tunnel